 PIN IT NOW!
 CLICK HERE TO ADD THIS HEALTHY CITRUS SMOOTHIE RECIPE TO YOUR SMOOTHIE RECIPES BOARD ON PINTEREST!

-If you’re trying to keep your kitchen germ-free, like me, I think you’ll be interested in some of these cool gadget from Simple Human that we recently added to our household.
-First (and by far my FAVORITE) is this sensor can.
-Not only does it automatically open when you walk up to it (hands up for hands free!!!), but it’s also voice activated!
-I cannot even tell you how convenient this is when you’ve got icky poultry hands and don’t want to touch anything or drippy paper towels that you need to toss quickly…
+If you’re trying to keep your kitchen germ-free, like me, I think you’ll be interested in this cool gadget from Simple Human that we recently added to our household.
+Not only does this sensor can automatically open when you walk up to it (hands up for hands free!!!), but it’s also voice activated!
+I cannot even tell you how convenient this is when you’ve got icky poultry hands and don’t want to touch anything with them.
+Or drippy paper towels that you need to toss quickly…